Home Blog Mental Load of Client Website Responsibility

 For client websites, mental load includes:

 This mental work happens continuously, whether the agency is actively working or not.
-It's the background process that enables the visible work to happen smoothly.
+It's the background process that enables the visible work to happen smoothly, and a key reason why agencies accidentally become on-call support teams over time.

 The Distributed Responsibility Problem